|

 The following are some basic questions and answers about how Medicaid benefits will work with Part D Medicare

-if you have a "spenddown":
+if you have a "spenddown": - Will seniors

 Answer = YES.

-- Prior to meeting their spenddown, can seniors choose to use EPIC as a primary plan rather than their Medicare
+- Prior to meeting their spenddown, can seniors choose to use EPIC as a primary

-Part D coverage?
+plan rather than their Medicare Part D coverage?
 Answer = NO.

-- For Seniors with a Medicaid spenddown, along with Medicare Part D coverage and EPIC, what drug costs will
+spenddown, along with Medicare Part D coverage and EPIC, what drug costs will be applied to their Medicaid spenddown?
+Answer

-be applied to their Medicaid spenddown?
-Answer = When the drug is covered by their Part D plan, their out of pocket co-payment
+= When the drug is covered by their Part D plan, their out of pocket co-payment for drugs is applied to their Medicaid spenddown.

-for drugs is applied to their Medicaid spenddown.
-When EPIC pays for a drug not covered by Part D, both the amount paid
+When EPIC pays for a drug not covered by Part D, both the amount paid by EPIC and the EPIC co-payment can be applied to the

-- After seniors meet their spenddown, do they use EPIC or Medicaid for the drugs that are covered by their
+- After seniors meet their spenddown, do they use EPIC or Medicaid for the

-Medicare drug plan?
-Answer = They may use either Medicaid or EPIC (not both) for drugs not covered by Part D.
+drugs that are covered by their Medicare drug plan?
+Answer = They may use either Medicaid or EPIC (not both) for drugs

-& Chu, LLP - 2010
+Copyright - Hynes & Chu, LLP - 2025 Attorney Advertising

 |